Craig1f/modern-web-app-2021/README.md

 # modern-web-app-2021
 Basics for a modern web app.
 This is a highly-opinionated repository.
 But I try to back my opinions up.

+## Quick Start

+TODO: Elaborate on this list
+- Explain steps
+- Spin up a cloud9 instance so you have tools you need, and we don't need to teach people to install node/npm/awscli/etc
+- [Set up ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) in cloud9 to connect to git
+- Clone this repo from git

+TODO: Consider a BLUF (bottom line up front).
+Just get users into cloud 9, and deploy the stack.
+Show them the app running.
+Now they have something they can visualize that is familiar.
+A web page that does "stuff".
+Now work backwards, and describe the parts that they can see, so they don't have to use extra energy to visualize.

+## Describing the software stack

 A modern web, running on [AWS](https://aws.amazon.com/), has these main parts:

 ### Repository

 That's this git repo right here!
-Learn to clone using [ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh):
+Learn to clone using [ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 ### Front end

 This is the part that is loaded into the user's browser and runs on their machine.
 Think html, javascript, and css.
 We will use one of the main modern frameworks for this: [Angular](https://angular.io/), [React](https://reactjs.org/), and [Vue](https://vuejs.org/).
+These are SPAs (Single Page Apps).
+This means that they run in your browser, like a typical desktop app, and react to changes on-the-fly.
+This is different from tranditional web pages, in which each click would cause a navigation, and a complete reload of html/css/js.
+SPAs are fast and more visually satisfying than traditional websites.

 [Angular](https://angular.io/) is a product of Google, and started the Single Page Application revolution.